JoaquimARM/Avaliacao-PA-MusicStreamer-project/README.txt

 The site has only 30 tracks.
 I added a few songs because the site was getting too heavy.
 If you want to add more songs, just update the JSON song list in the code.

+Abra o Site usando live Server, por algum motivo não funciona abrindo direto no navegador.

+Open the site using live server, for some reason the site dont works open directly by the navegator.

 O site possui um bug na estrela, quando voce clica na estrela para favoritar uma musica apenas o primeiro card ficara com a estrela dourada, mas a musica sera salva e aparecera na seção "FAVORITES" de qualquer maneira.